Deveryware/ansible-role-sonar/README.md

 JDBC settings for a connection to a MySQL database.
 Defaults presume the database resides on localhost and is only accessible on the SonarQube server itself.

+    sonar_install_method: "move"

+The way you want the install to be done.
+By default **move** is a rename of the versionned directory into _sonar_.
+You can set to **link** to create a symlink _sonar_ targeting the versionned directory.
+You can set to **copy** to copy the versionned directory into _sonar_ and remove the versionned directory (use case: dedicated filesystem).

 ## Dependencies

   - geerlingguy.java